hbctraining/scRNA-seq/lessons/04_SC_clustering_cells.md

 ## Set-up

 To perform this analysis, we will be mainly using functions available in the Seurat package.
-Therefore, we need to load the Seurat library in addition to the tidyverse library.
+Therefore, we need to load the Seurat library in addition to the tidyverse library, if not already loaded.
 Create the script `clustering_analysis.R` and load the libraries:

 ```r
 # Single-cell RNA-seq analysis - clustering analysis